johannes-manner/SeMoDe/README.md

 1. URL is the HTTP endpoint of the function to trigger it.

+2. Local filename to read json, which is used within the POST request body.

-2. Mode can be "concurrent", "sequentialInterval" or "sequentialWait".
+3. Mode can be "concurrent", "sequentialInterval" or "sequentialWait".
 See above for the description of the modes.

-3. Number of triggerings.
+4. Number of triggerings.
 For the mode "concurrent" this is the number of concurrent requests to the URL.
 For the other two modes is the number of sequential requests.

-4. [Only for mode "sequentialInterval" and "sequentialWait"] Time between requests in milliseconds.
+5. [Only for mode "sequentialInterval" and "sequentialWait"] Time between requests in seconds.